-The pattern of adjustable rate mortgages during the recent boom causes some concern.
-Figure 2 showed that the mortgage rates prevailing in 2003-2005 represented 30-year lows.
+The pattern of adjustable rate mortgages during the recent boom suggests that borrowers accepted interest rate risk at a time when interest rates were at historic lows.
+Figure 5 showed that the mortgage rates prevailing in 2003-2005 represented 30-year lows.
 Consumers hedging against interest rate changes would be expected to lock in the historic low rates by borrowing at fixed rates.
-Yet the share of adjustable rates rose from 12% in 2001 to 34% in 2004.
+Yet the share of adjustable rates rose from 12% in 2001 to 34% in 2004, perhaps to take advantage of the large gap between short and long term interest rates.
 Although still well below the 61% share in 1984, the rising number of ARMs during a period of exceptionally low interest rates means that consumers shouldered additional interest rate risk as the boom progressed.
 There is evidence that this interest rate risk is concentrated in the formerly hot markets.